 The significant unobservable inputs used in the fair value measurement of the contingent consideration include discount rate.
-A 2% increase (decrease) in the discount rate would result in an increase (decrease) in fair value of the contingent consideration liability by \$350,000.
+A 2% increase (decrease) in the discount rate would result in an increase (decrease) in fair value of the contingent consideration liability by \$355,000.
+Additional sensitivity analysis on estimated commencement dates and estimated discount rates are provided in Note 8.